 Postpartum depression may be the result of many factors.
 Evidence suggests that changes in hormones— estrogen, progesterone, thyroid—are involved.
 Complications during labor and delivery, having a preterm birth, stress and lack of emotional support may also contribute.

 Additional risk factors include:

 First, let your doctor know what you’ve been experiencing.
 Once your doctor is aware, he or she can help you determine the best form of support or treatment.
 This may include counseling from the physician or a mental health professional, involvement in a postpartum depression support group, medication, or a combination of these approaches.

-If you would like to talk with a counselor about any concerns, call the CDPHP Behavioral Health Access Center at (518) 641-3600.
+If you would like to talk with a counselor about any concerns, call the CDPHP Behavioral Health Access Center at (518) 641-3600 or visit the behavioral health webpage for more information.
 We will provide you with a confidential referral to a specialist in your community.

 And remember, if you are experiencing postpartum depression symptoms, you are not alone!
 There is nothing to be ashamed or embarrassed of if you’re feeling anxious or depressed following the birth of your child.

 *The Ovia Health apps (Ovia, Ovia Pregnancy, and Ovia Parenting) are available at no-cost through the Apple and Android app store.
 Eligible CDPHP members also have access to premium features such as the Ovia Care Team, which can be accessed selecting that you have Ovia Health as a benefit during signup and entering CDPHP.
 Learn more about Ovia Health.

 Before leaving a comment, please read the comment policy.